Tour de France 2025: The Route

 Tour de France 2025On Saturday 5 July, Le Grand Départ of the 2025 Tour de France takes place in Lille.
 The first three stages also take place in northern France before the yellow caravan moves south via Brittany.
-In this article, you'll read about the confirmed first three stages and the rumours surrounding the rest of the route.
+The punchy Mûr de Bretagne will be included in the first week, while mountain top finish at the Mont Ventoux, and in Peyragudes, Hautacam and La Plagne are expected to fire up the race in the second and third week.

 Alexander Kristoff is likely to have a successor as the last sprinter who powered to the first yellow jersey.
 The Norwegian took the win in Nice, 2020, and the 1st stage of the 2025 Tour de France offers a golden opportunity for the fast men.
 The opening stage includes less than 1,000 metres of climbing, with the last hill, Mont Noir, situated around 45 kilometres from the finish in Lille.